ZJUNICE/Stigmergy-Empowered-Blockchain/README.md

+# Disclaimer

+This is a research project and by definition is unstable.
+Please write to us if you find something not correct or strange.
+We are sharing the codes under the condition that reproducing full or part of codes must cite the paper below.

+Y. Liu, D. Li, R. Li, Z. Zhao, Y. Zhu, and H. Zhang, “Secure and efficient stigmergy-empowered blockchain framework for heterogeneous collaborative services in the Internet of vehicles,” *IEEE Commun.
+Mag.*, 2023. <https://ieeexplore.ieee.org/document/10024895/>

 # SEB Framework

-This is the simulation source code for paper "Secure and Efficient Stigmergy-Empowered Blockchain Framework for Heterogeneous Collaborative Services in the Internet of Vehicles".
 In this simulation, we implement four experiments, termed as Experiments A, B, C, and D (i.e., transaction sorting performance for smart contracts, system security from the perspective of chain length, computational efficiency of the transaction selection algorithm, and throughput in terms of transactions).

 ## Getting Started